King-Darshan-Rawan/Image-Search/README.md

 # Image Search Engine

-Welcome to the Image Search Engine repository!
+Welcome to the Image Search repository!
 This project contains the source code for an image search engine built with the help of the Unsplash API.

 ## Overview